What a Divine Attribute Is

 Don’t feel frustrated if you have to read this post several times before it “clicks.”

-“Proper” here means belonging particularly to someone or something, e.g. eternality belongs only to God; it is strictly limited or proper to God.
+B. “Proper” here means belonging particularly to someone or something, e.g. eternality belongs only to God; it is strictly limited or proper to God.
+In God the attributes are of a much greater magnitude than we humans have.

 The divine attributes or perfections are not accidents or incidental things that inhere in and are separable and can be withdrawn from God.
 Rather, the divine attributes or perfections are the essence of God himself.